SpenceKonde/ATTinyCore/README.md

 5. `PIN_Pxn` constants are in for all supported parts to refer to pins by port and bit.
 This is the recommended way to refer to pins, as it frees you from the need to consider which pin mapping is in use.
 If you soldered the LED to pin PB2, PIN_PB2 is going to control the LED no matter which pin mapping you have selected.
 6. For various historical reasons, some parts have up to 3 pin mappings.
 These are now named consistently, and listed and described in the part specific documentation - All parts have a recommended pin mapping, some of them have a second one for a specific VUSB board (digispark pro, MH-ET) with the pins numbered differently, and some of them have a "legacy" pin mapping with the pins in an order that makes less sense, and which makes converting between analog and digital pins harder (as in, if there is stuff determined at runtime, it uses more flash and is slower), but which has been widely used in the past and is what existing code may have been written for.
 A number of inconsistencies between these pin mappings (where information was missing from one or the other) have been fixed, and they are now formatted and commented consistently.
 7. The ATtiny1634 and ATtiny861 are now supported for Micronucleus.
 Test and demonstration boards will be available from my Tindie store.
 New versions of bootloader for all existing Micronucleus boards.
 Users should use the bootloader upgrade functionality to ensure that they have the latest version of the bootloader, and that it has their desired entry conditions (on reset pin, power on reset, power-on with pin held down, reset/power on w/reset held high (in case of disabled reset, holding the reset pin high during power on will make it enter bootloader - takes advantage of the fact that reset PIN bit always reads 0 when reset is not disabled...
 Actually, one wonders if it would work if you did PORTx |= 1 << RESETBIT; then test if that bit is set - does disabling reset actually make registers not store the value?
 If so, that would be even better - no dependence on hardware, clear the bit if could set it and run app, otherwise run bootloader. )
-8. **BREAKING NEWS** Optiboot, it is very likely, will be DROPPED from 2.0.0.
-The serial bootloader role will be replaced with URBOOT.
-At present, the optiboot virtualboot implementation was unfit for purpose.  be replaced with urboot, because optiboot's virtual bootloader mode will always eventually misfire and brick all parts, and urboot does it correctly.
-Since what we have now has a critical bug that I would have called a release blocker had I not tried unsuccessfully to figure out how to architect a fix several times..

-### Current **strongly** recommended IDE version: 1.8.13 or later.
-Users of 1.6.x versions should use caution with any board manager packages as the handling of dependency versions, at least under 1.6.9, appears to be severely broken, such that installing one packages can break others.
-For example, DxCore won't work if ATYTinyCore is installed on 1.6.9! - both cores correctly specify their requirements, but the IDE does not use the correct versions of the toochain.
-It is likely that similar bugs involving other tools also manifest here.
-Use 1.8.13 or similar recent version if at all possible; if you are unwilling or unable to update your main Arduino IDE version, a "portable" installation is recommended - the separate copy of IDE *with portable installation* should ensure that what you do in that version does not effect the other version - if you can't use 1.8.13, a portable 1.6.9 version will achieve the same thing, only without the other fixes and improvements that went into the IDE since then.

 ### [Installation](Installation.md)